Anthony I. Jack, Ph.D.

 Biography

-Prior to coming to Case Western Reserve University to start his laboratory in 2007, Dr. Jack studied and trained at world-leading centers for the Mind and Brain: Philosophy & Psychology BSc from Oxford University; Psychology PhD from University College London; postdoc at Institute of Cognitive Neuroscience, Queen Square, London; and research fellow at Department of Neurology, Washington University in St. Louis.
-His current primary appointment is as associate professor of philosophy, with secondary appointments in the departments of psychology, neuroscience & organizational behavior at Case Western Reserve University, Cleveland, Ohio.
-Dr. Jack is currently working on a book that integrates many strands of his work.
+Prior to coming to Case Western Reserve University to start my laboratory in 2007, I studied and trained at world-leading centers for the Mind and Brain: Philosophy & Psychology BSc from Oxford University; Psychology PhD from University College London; postdoc at Institute of Cognitive Neuroscience, Queen Square, London; and research fellow at Department of Neurology, Washington University in St. Louis.

 French, S. E., & Jack, A. I. (2015).
 Dehumanizing the Enemy: The Intersection of Neuroethics and Military Ethics.
 In D. Whetham (Ed.), The Responsibility to Protect: Alternative Perspectives: Martinus Nijhoff.